Triveni Engineering & Industries: History

+Dhruv Sawhney, Chairman and Managing Director of Triveni Engineering & Industries at the Horasis Global India Business Meeting 2009.

-The company was founded on 27 July 1932, under the Companies Act 2013, as The Ganga Sugar Corporation Limited.
+The company was founded on 27 July 1932, and incorporated under the provisions of Companies Act 1956, as The Ganga Sugar Corporation Limited.
 It received a certificate of commencement of business on 6 February 1933.
 It acquired the Khatauli sugar plant in 1952.

 In 1973, it was renamed Gangeshwar Limited from The Ganga Sugar Corporation.
 It was renamed Triveni Engineering & Industries Limited in 2000.

-In 2005, it started a rural retail chain, Khushali Bazaar, under its fully-owned retail arm, Triveni Retail Ventures Ltd, which operated in Uttar Pradesh and Uttarakhand.
+In 2005, it started a rural retail chain, Khushali Bazaar, under its fully owned retail arm, Triveni Retail Ventures Ltd, which operated in Uttar Pradesh and Uttarakhand.
 Later, it was shut down in 2013.

 In 2007, the company entered the alcohol business by setting up its first distillery in Muzaffarpur, which has a capacity to produce 160 kilo per day.
 In 2019, the company set up another distillery at Sabitgarh unit with a capacity of 160KLPD.

 On 13 June 2018, a concession agreement was signed between National Mission for Clean Ganga (NMCG), Uttar Pradesh Jal Nigam, and Triveni Engineering to develop India's first city-wide integrated sewage infrastructure for Mathura at an estimated cost of over ₹437 crore on a Hybrid Annuity-based mode.

 In 2020, the company forayed into the country liquor space by launching four liquor brands, including Miss Rangeeli and Shahenshah.
 In March 2021, it was assigned to build a desalination plant in the Maldives.

 In November 2021, Engineering Power Transmission business signed a 10-year contract with US-based GEAE Technology to manufacture the 'LM2500' gas turbine base and enclosure, which powers many of the Indian Navy's vessels.

+The company, on 6 February 2025, signed a Memorandum of Understanding (MoU) with Rolls-Royce Marine North America Inc. for collaboration on the programmes for the AG 9160 4 MW marine gas turbine generators (GTG) in India.

+Recently, the company announced Indian-made foreign liquor (IMFL) business has started commercial operations on 16 July 2024.

+In March 2024, Triveni Engineering & Industries Ltd, acquired a 25.43 per cent stake in Sir Shadi Lal Enterprises Ltd (SSEL) for Rs 35 crore.
+Later in June 2024, the company announced the acquisition of an additional 36.34% stake in sugar firm Sir Shadi Lal Enterprises Ltd for Rs 45 crore, bringing its total stake to 61.77%.
+This acquisition is expected to enhance operational efficiencies and align with Triveni's strategic objectives.

+In December 2024, Triveni Engineering & Industries Ltd. (TEIL) announced the approval of a Composite Scheme of Arrangement, involving its the demerger of its PTB Undertaking to Triveni Power Transmission, pending regulatory approvals.